 , crept through the rain and into the dim streetlights in search of pirated films and large bottles of Bintang.
 Day 7: Morning Unto One’s Own 7

 :30AM yoga.
 The usual routine with cowboy coffees, sugars and creams, breakfast and dispersal.
 Few took a cooking class at Bumbu.
-I vanished and exchanged a book, indulged my tired feet with an hour’s reflexology, lounged poolside and fell into the consuming world of the Internet—a connection to
+I vanished and exchanged a book, indulged my tired feet with an hour’s reflexology, lounged poolside and fell into the consuming world of the Internet—a connection to home.

 4:30PM rolls lazily towards my consciousness and before I comprehended the transition of nothingness to activity, Laura DeFreitas' yoga retreat found itself at the Heron Preserve in Petulu.
 We sat.
 We scoured for birds at the canopy’s height where spindly boughs of foliage hung from dense trunks.
 Heady palms froze in the stale air.
 Monotone clouds drifted with faint recognition.
 Then a bird.
 Two.
 Three.
 White herons, what appeared to be similar to the snow egret, swooped from the far shores and settled on high.
 They come and go each day for unknown reasons.
 Like clockwork they depart.
 And like clockwork they arrive between 4-5PM.

 We watched and then we walked, wandering through the rural fields of central Bali back to Ubud.
 It was a good 3-5 miles, long and winding stretches where fields of football enlivened crowds and men herded their ducks into the rice to devour scouring insects, ritualistically dropping their turds - pest control and fertilizer in one.
 Women bathed nude in the streams beneath bridges.
 Dogs snarled and yapped.
 Scarecrows sauntered in the still atmosphere.
 And old men passed on rusty bicycles.
 Bali as it was years ago.
-Bali as it
+Bali as it is today.

 The gaggle of yogis halted at Terazo—a chic, out of place establishment serving a fine fare of International cuisine.
 Laura, myself and others indulged, taking to three course meals starting with a fresh tossing of greens before an entrée of pepes ikan